joostvan/stat_cosmo/index.md

 {% include lib/mathjax.html %}
 # Joost's Updates on 499
 This is a beginning accumulation of new things I am excited to learn about & share about during my research with Dr. Ravi Sheth.
+So lucky to have this opportunity and thankful for these discussions.
 It can be broadly separated in the following categories:

 ```
 - Theory